 - Nightmare Face: Near the end of the third animated short, de Lancie's eyes briefly turn into Discord's.Anypony else I missed? (twitch)

-- Short Title: Long, Elaborate Subtitle: After the change from the Working Title.
+- Short Title: Long, Elaborate Subtitle: With a One-Word Title short title, after the change from the Working Title of BronyCon: The Documentary.

 - Stylistic Suck: The first animation uses sepia and film grain effects to review the past generations of the franchise.